The Legend of Zelda: Gameplay

 Although the games contain role-playing elements (Zelda II: The Adventure of Link is the only one to include an experience system), they emphasize straightforward hack-and-slash-style combat.
 This has led to much debate over whether or not Zelda games should be classified as action RPGs, a genre on which the series has had a strong influence.
 In 1992, series co-creator Shigeru Miyamoto disagreed with the label, classifying Zelda as "a real-time adventure game".
 He said that he was "not interested in systems where everything in the game is decided by stats and numbers" but wanted "to preserve as much of that 'live' feeling as possible", and felt that action games are better suited to convey to players.
 In 2012, Dark Souls director Hidetaka Miyazaki listed A Link to the Past as one of his top RPGs, alongside video games such as Dragon Quest III, Wizardry, and The Elder Scrolls IV: Oblivion, and the collectable card game, Magic: The Gathering.

 The games pioneered a number of features that were to become industry standards.
-The original Zelda was the first console game with a save function that enabled players to stop playing and then resume later.
-Ocarina of Time introduced a targeting system that let the player lock the camera on to enemy or friendly non-player characters which simplified 3D combat.
+Released on the Famicom Disk System and NES in 1986 and 1987, the original Legend of Zelda was the first console game with a save function that enabled players to stop playing and then resume later.
+In 1998, Ocarina of Time introduced a targeting system that let the player lock the camera on to enemy or friendly non-player characters which simplified 3D combat.